Hyūga Maeda Station: Lines

 The station is served by the Kitto Line and is located 22.2 km from the starting point of the line at Miyakonojō.

 Layout

 The station consists of a side platform serving a single track on a side hill cutting.
 There is no station building, only a shelter on the platform for waiting passengers.
 From the access road, a steep ramp leads up to the platform where a bike shed is also located.

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened the station on 1 March 1947 as an additional station on the existing track of the Kitto Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 11 passengers (boarding only) per day.